Southern Queensland Landscapes

 Natural Resource Recovery Program

-The Natural Resource Recovery Program aims to revitalise 396,000 hectares of the southern Queensland landscape, focusing on three catchment areas: Bulloo, Warrego, and Maranoa Balonne.
-These regions are crucial for environmental and agricultural sustainability but face significant threats due to landscape degradation.
+The Natural Resource Recovery Program aims to improve the land condition across 396,000 hectares of Southern Queensland, in the Bulloo, Warrego and Maranoa Balonne areas.
+These regions are crucial for environmental and agricultural sustainability, but face significant threats due to landscape degradation.

 Protecting the Brigalow Belt in Southern Qld